Kitchen Stewardship | Caring for All Our Gifts

 This week I’ll share some recipes I’ve adapted that use discarded or inactive starter and allow you to properly prepare whole grain flours.
 Sourdough fermentation will help you make some wholesome, nutrient-dense food.
 (Note from Katie: fermenting sourdough is even better than regular “soaking,” and even “inactive” starter will break down a great deal of the phytates and neutralize the phytic acid.
 See this post on the health benefits of sourdough for more.)

-How To Make Sourdough Starters into Crackers
+How to Make Sourdough Starters into Crackers

 I only maintain one starter which is fed unbleached white flour.
 That is what I have used in all of the recipes for this week, but I think starters fed on other sorts of flour will work just fine too.
 I also soaked most of these recipes up to 24 hours before I learned that seven hours is sufficient for whole wheat, so don’t worry if you leave it for longer!